DavisPL-Teaching/189c/lecture2/README.md

 - HW2 due tomorrow!

-  OH: today 3pm
+  + OH: today 3pm
+    Extra OH on Zoom: tomorrow 3pm

 - Midterm Thursday, February 12, in class

-- I have provided a practice exam, please find it on Piazza
+  + I have provided a practice exam, please find it on Piazza

 Plan:

 - Continue Part 3, applications of Z3: Sudoku solver.

-- We can do a second or third example (if time)

-- Poll
+- A second puzzle (and a poll)

 - Part 4, conclusions.